-To qualify to take the graduate level courses in place of the undergraduate courses the student must:
+To qualify for the graduate-level courses rather than the undergraduate courses the student must:

-- 1. Be classified as a third or fourth year student. - 2.
+- 1. Be classified as a third- or fourth-year student. - 2.
 Demonstrate evidence of capability to succeed in a graduate-level program as shown by a cumulative undergraduate G.P.A. of at least 2.7. - 3.
-Have completed undergraduate courses in applied statistics (MAT 123). - 4.
+Have completed an undergraduate course in applied statistics (MAT 123). - 4.
 Have completed a computer science course (CSC 110).

-B.Grade and Q.P.A.
+B. Grade and Q.P.A.
 Requirements:

-1. Undergraduate Courses

-- a.
-To be in good standing in the BSN program, seniors and juniors must maintain a Q.P.A. and semester average of 2.5; sophomores must maintain a Q.P.A. and semester average of 2.0; freshmen must maintain a Q.P.A. and semester average of 1.8. - b.
-Maintain a minimum grade of C in all 100 to 400-level courses required in the major and for all other courses required for the major. - 2.
+- 1. Undergraduate Courses - a.
+To be in good standing in the BSN program, seniors and juniors must maintain a Q.P.A. and semester average of 2.5; sophomores must maintain a Q.P.A. and semester average of 2.0; freshmen must maintain a Q.P.A. and semester average of 1.8. - Maintain a minimum grade of C in all 100 to 400-level courses required in the major and for all other courses required for the major. - 2.
 Graduate Courses - a.
-To be in good standing, maintain a cumulative Q.P.A. of at least 3.0 for all 500-and 600-level courses in the program. - b.
-Maintain a minimum grade of B in all 500-to 600-level courses required in the major.

-- c.
-No more than a total of two courses at the 500 to 600-level with grades lower than B (B-, C+, C) are applicable toward the degree.
-A grade of Cor lower is not applicable to the degree. - A student who takes an incomplete grade in a prerequisite to a required nursing course will not be permitted to begin the nursing course until the prerequisite course is completed with an acceptable grade. - 4.
-A required course in which an unacceptable (U) grade is earned must be repeated.
+To be in good standing, maintain a cumulative Q.P.A. of at least 3.0 for all 500- and 600-level courses in the program. - b.
+Maintain a minimum grade of B in all 500- to 600-level courses required in the major. - c.
+No more than a total of two courses at the 500- to 600-level with grades lower than B (B-, C+, C) are applicable toward the degree.
+A grade of C- or lower is not applicable to the degree. - A student who takes an incomplete grade in a prerequisite to a required nursing course will not be permitted to begin the subsequent nursing course until the prerequisite course is completed with an acceptable grade. - 4.
+A required course in which an unacceptable (U) or failing grade is earned must be repeated.

-C.Progression Requirements:
+C. Progression Requirements:

-- 1. A minimum grade of C is required for any course in the major.
+- A minimum grade of C is required for any course in the major.
 Students who fail to obtain a grade of C in a required course will not be permitted to enroll in major courses having a NUR or GRA prefix offered in subsequent semesters. - 2.
-Students must achieve a Q.P.A. of 2.5 to be admitted into NUR 330/NUR 330L. - 3.
-Students are permitted to repeat a course only once. - 4.
-Permission to repeat a course must be obtained from the faculty in that course. - 5.
-All course and thesis/project policies currently in existence regarding the graduatelevel courses in the current MS in community health nursing and the MS in nursing programs will be followed for the graduate level courses and thesis/project in the BSN/MS programs.
+Students must successfully complete all prerequisite course requirements in order to progress in the program - Students must achieve a Q.P.A. of 2.5 to be admitted into NUR 330/ NUR 330L. - 4.
+Students are permitted to repeat a course only once. - 5.
+Permission to repeat a course must be obtained from the faculty in that course - 6.
+All course and thesis/project policies currently in existence regarding the graduate-level courses in the current MS in community health nursing and the MS in nursing programs will be followed for the graduate-level courses and thesis/project in the BSN/MS programs.